From Soft Guidance to Hard Constraints on Diffusion Sampling

 Utkarsh, Utkarsh, Pengfei Cai, Alan Edelman, Rafael Gomez-Bombarelli, and Christopher Vincent Rackauckas.
 “Physics-Constrained Flow Matching: Sampling Generative Models with Hard Constraints.”

 All the above techniques can only add soft guidance to the diffusion sampling process.
-No matter how large of a gradient scale $s$ we use, there is no guarantee that the generated sample strictly satisfies the condition.
+No matter how large a gradient scale $s$ we use, there is no guarantee that the generated sample strictly satisfies the condition.
 In scenarios like scientific computing, this can be a problem, since the generation might need to exactly conserve mass or satisfy boundary conditions.

 In such scenarios, we can guarantee exact constraint satisfaction by projecting intermediate steps onto the constraint surface during sampling.
 Consider the flow matching setting, where the model has a learned velocity field $v_\theta(x_t, t)$ that transports noise $x_0$ to clean samples $x_1$ via the ODE $\frac{d}{dt}x_t = v_\theta(x_t, t)$.
 The constraint is formulated as $h(x_1) = 0$, where $h$ is a differentiable function.

-At each sampling step $t \to t + \delta t$, we first estimate the clean sample $\hat{x}_1$ from the current $x_t$ (similar to Tweedie's formula, we can use one Euler step from $t$ to $1$).
-This $\hat{x}_1$ generally violates the constraint, i.e. $h(\hat{x}_1) \neq 0$.
+At each sampling step $t \to t + \delta t$, we first estimate the clean sample $\hat{x}_1$ from the current $x_t$.
+Similar to Tweedie's formula, we can use one Euler step from $t$ to $1$.
+This $\hat{x}_1$ generally violates the constraint, i.e., $h(\hat{x}_1) \neq 0$.
 Thus, we project $\hat{x}_1$ onto the constraint manifold $\mathcal{M} = \{x : h(x) = 0\}$.
 The idea is to linearize the constraint near $\hat{x}_1$, so that $\mathcal{M}$ locally looks like a hyperplane, and then do an orthogonal projection onto that hyperplane.
 This is a single Gauss-Newton step:

 $$\hat{x}_1^{\text{proj}} = \hat{x}_1 - J^\top(JJ^\top)^{-1}\,h(\hat{x}_1)$$

 where $J$ is the Jacobian of the constraint, i.e., $J=\nabla h(\hat{x}_1)$.
 The term $J^\top(JJ^\top)^{-1}$ is the pseudoinverse of $J$, which maps a constraint violation $h(\hat{x}_1)$ back to the smallest displacement in sample space that would zero it out under the linearization.
-For linear constraints this lands exactly on $\mathcal{M}$; for nonlinear constraints it is approximate but gets refined at every subsequent flow step.
+For linear constraints this lands exactly on $\mathcal{M}$.
+For nonlinear constraints it is approximate but gets refined at every subsequent flow step.

 To propagate the above correction back to the current sampling step, we simply parameterize the corrected $x_t'$ as: